the fp is health

 If walking over a long distance in warm weather, it's advisable to drink – and carry – plenty of water and wear appropriate clothing, including a sun hat.
 Blisters can be another problem for hikers.
 These can often occur if new walking shoes are being worn across a long distance.
 Ideally footwear should be worn in before the trip.

 As a counterpoint to the balminess of the summer, German winters can be fairly severe.
 This is generally truer the further east you travel.
-If you’re arriving during the coldest months of the year, ensure you have adequate clothing.
-At any time of year, in fact, temperatures can be unpredictable – even in July and August, it makes sense to have a sweater (and maybe a brolly too) to hand.
+If you're arriving during the coldest months of the year, ensure you have adequate clothing.
+At any time of year, in fact, temperatures can be unpredictable – even in July and August, it makes sense to have a sweater (and maybe an umbrella too) with you.

 Other health problems that inexperienced travellers might reasonably encounter are the various knock-on effects of too much alcohol consumption.
 The risk, unsurprisingly, is particularly prevalent among those attending Munich's Oktoberfest.
 Be aware that some beer's ABV levels can be 6 or 7%, so should be treated with respect.